Adult social care

 Want to learn more about working in care?
 Visit our Proud to Care webpage today and have a look at care roles currently available in Barnsley.
 Whether you’ve got years of experience or are new to the idea of working in adult social care, there’s something for everyone!

-July 2022 - Introducing the South Yorkshire Integrated Care System - Wendy Lowder
+July 2022: South Yorkshire Integrated Care System - Wendy Lowder

 Earlier this summer, our new South Yorkshire Integrated Care System (ICS) launched in the region, marking the end of the long-running NHS Barnsley CCG.